retraigo/deto_website/content/2024/events/non-technical-events/event7.md

 ---
 title: "Murder Mystery"
-description: "Dig Up the Secret Archive to Catch it and Search for the Missing Evidence"
+description: "Dig Up the Secret Archive to Catch it and Search for the Missing Evidence!
+Whodunit?
+Enter the World of Intrigue and Suspense in the Murder Mystery Challenge!"
 date: "2024-02-24"
 ---